-Farofa is a quintessential Brazilian side dish!
-It pairs wonderfully with many dishes, can be prepared many different ways, and is always DELICIOUS.
+Brazilian farofa is a quintessential Brazilian side dish!
+It pairs wonderfully with many dishes, like rice and beans, stews and barbecue!
 This toasted cassava flour recipe is ready in under 10 minutes and will add a special bacony crunch to your next meal.

 Welcome to another Yuca Series post!

 In case you missed it, here is the link to the first post in this series, loaded with cool information and an easy step by step yuca fries recipe.
-The second post is just as awesome, and it shows you how to make delicious instant potmashed yuca.
-This is third post in the series where we talk about Farofa!
+The second post is just as awesome, and it shows you how to make delicious instant pot mashed yuca.
+This is third post in the series where we talk about Brazilian farofa, or farofa Brasileira, as we say in Portuguese.

 And, if you’re not Brazilian, haven’t been to Brazil, or haven’t eaten at a Brazilian restaurant before, you probably don’t know what farofa really is.